 What are the Ethereum Price Predictions for 2018?

 Keep in mind that attempting to offer a short-term prediction for the price of Ether is a difficult endeavor.
 For starters, the price of a single Ether is so volatile that it can lose 25% of its value in one day, only to regain it in the next.
 The most recent example is, in July it was $441, in August – $275, and got to a low in September when it dropped below $200.
-Ethereum now stands at $195.
-But there was a lot of volatility in the last nine months with Ethereum going to as low as $195 and back to $770, and even at $1,440 in early January 2018 and now at $195, a new low.
+Ethereum now stands at $202.56.
+But there was a lot of volatility in the last year with Ethereum going to as low as $195 and back to $770, and even at $1,440 in early January 2018.

 This volatility, as well as the novelty of this currency – Ethereum was started 2014 – drain technical analysis from any potency it might have in making Ethereum price predictions for 2018.
 Rendering any forecast suspicious at best.
 Therefore, all the following predictions take a long-term look at things.